How does the YouTube Content ID service collect the money I’ve earned?

 - Display ads (i.e. banners)

 - Non-skippable in-stream ads

 These ads can range from a simple banner to an actual commercial.
 More than one advertisement may be linked to your video at any given time, which can mean additional monetization income for you.
-You can see more about the different types of ads here.
+You can learn more about the different types of ads here.

 How much money can I make on YouTube?

-It depends on various factors, including on how often your music is used.
+It depends on various factors, including how often your music is used.
 The more people upload and stream your music, the more you can earn from your sound recordings.